gvwilson/sensibleadventures/misc/bear-02.md

 "Yahoo!"
 Noxy shouted.
 "That's the---no, wait, over there!
 Over there!
 He's getting away!"
-She pointed frantically at the road, trying to get Cloak to go lower so that she could tell the soldiers that Muddh was escaping.
+She pointed frantically at the road, trying to get Charger to go lower so that she could tell the soldiers that Muddh was escaping.
 The smuggler had abandoned his horse, and was running down the road toward the Blight.
 Every second step carried him twenty yards or more.
-Noxy urged Cloak on, but Muddh and his one magic boot soon outdistanced the cloud.
+Noxy urged Charger on, but Muddh and his one magic boot soon outdistanced the cloud.

 Noxy finally gave up, and turned the cloud back to where the soldiers were collecting the defeated smugglers.
-She let Cloak float down gently until they were just a few feet above the trees.
+She let Charger float down gently until they were just a few feet above the trees.

 "Are you all right?" shouted a soldier.